scriptum/Cheetah/Release/bin/win32/README.txt

-Put your binaries and luajit here.
+Put your binaries and cheetah engine here.